joaocortes/moco/README.md

 to generate the target/org.sat4j.moco-0.0.1-SNAPSHOT-jar-with-dependencies.jar jar file.

 The MOCO solver supports an extended OPB format with multiple cost functions.
 Stratification is disabled by default.
-Enable using the '-s' option.
+Should be enabled using the '-s' option.

 # HOW TO RUN THE ANALYZER